Pediococcus acidilactici

 Pediococcus acidilactici is a species of Gram-positive cocci that is often found in pairs or tetrads.
 P. acidilactici is a homofermentative bacterium that can grow in a wide range of pH, temperature, and osmotic pressure, therefore being able to colonize the digestive tract.
-It has emerged as a potential probiotic that has shown promising results in animal and human experiments, though some of the results are limited.
+It has emerged as a potential probiotic that has shown promising results in animal and human experiments.
+However, some of the results are limited.
 They are commonly found in fermented vegetables, fermented dairy products, and meat.